trefmanic/bash.im-parser/README.md

 bash.im parser
 ==============

+> Updated for parsing башорг.рф

-A piece of software for fetching the quotes from bash.im.
+Parser for fetching quotes from башорг.рф (an archive of now defunct bash.im)

 *Usage*

-    ./parse.py [start_page] [end_page]
+    python3 parse.py [start_page] [end_page]

 *Example*

-    ./parse.py 1 10
+    python3 parse.py 1 10

+*Requirements*

+    requests
+    sqlite3
+    bs4

-The quotes are added into an SQLite database.
-The table is called “quote” and contains 3 fields:
+The quotes are added into a SQLite database.
+Main table is called “quotes” and contains 3 fields:

 * id (INTEGER)
 * text (TEXT)
 * datetime (INTEGER)

-The date and time is stored as Unix Time.
+Datetime is stored as Unix Time.

 If the DB file (quotes.sqlite3) does not exist, it is created.
-Same applies for the table as well.

-When a quote is parsed, it is only added to the DB if there is no other quote with the same ID.
-Otherwise the quote is skipped.
+If a quote with specific ID is already in database, it will be skipped.